 What is disk image file and how does it work?

 A disk image is a type of file that is an exact copy of a certain disk.
 For example, a disk image is usually a copy of a certain optical media, but you can also create a disk image from your hard drive or from a USB flash drive.

 Disk images have a long history, and they were used way back in the 1960s for backup and disk cloning.
 Back then users used them to clone mainframe disk media to magnetic tape.

 One of the main reasons why people use disk images is to prevent their optical discs from wearing out.
 For example, if you’re frequently watching a certain movie or listening to your favorite album on a CD, it’s possible that your disc might become worn out after some time.

 Besides convenience, we have to mention that you can read an image file faster than an optical disc since hard drives have a fast reading speed.
-In addition to speed, you won’t have to worry about any physical damage, such as scratches, than can happen to your optical discs.
+In addition to speed, you won’t have to worry about any physical damage, such as scratches, that can happen to your optical discs.

-There’s also .mdf and .mds files, and they work similarly to .bin and .cue files.
-The .mdf file stores the disk image while the track information is stored in .mds file.
-Lastly, there’s a .nrg files, and this file format is related to disk image files created with Nero software.
+There are also .mdf and .mds files, and they work similarly to .bin and .cue files.
+The .mdf file stores the disk image while the track information is stored in the .mds file.
+Lastly, there are .nrg files, and this file format is related to disk image files created with Nero software.

 Windows doesn’t have the native support for creating disk images, so if you want to create a disk image you need to use one of the many third-party applications.
 Bear in mind that you can only copy unprotected discs.

-While certain image file is on your hard drive, you can easily use it just like if it was a regular CD or DVD.
+While certain image file is on your hard drive, you can easily use them just like if it was a regular CD or DVD.
 We have to mention that Windows 8.1 and Windows 10 have native support for .iso files, and you can easily use them without any third-party application.

 - Locate the .iso file that you want to use.